Get Legal Help After Losing a Loved One in a Fatal Accident

 Please contact the New Jersey personal injury attorneys at Lependorf & Silverstein, P.C., to discuss your potential claim.
 Do not take on more than you can handle during this vulnerable time.
 Instead, let our excellent legal staff handle your affairs so you can attend to your family and mourn your loved one’s passing in peace.
 For a free consultation, call us today at (609) 240-0040.

 The compassionate Princeton accident attorneys at Lependorf & Silverstein, P.C. can help your family recover compensation after the wrongful death of your loved one.

 A: If you lost a family member due to the wrongdoing of a person, corporation, government agency, or any other entity, that person’s death is legally termed a “wrongful death.”
-Under New Jersey law, the party or parties found to be partially or entirely at fault for the death, owe the surviving family members of the deceased monetary compensation for resulting financial losses.
-Your wrongful death claim can also give you an opportunity to exact justice in the form of financial compensation for less tangible losses such as companionship and, in some cases, assess punitive damages.
+Under New Jersey law, the party or parties found to be partially or entirely at fault for the death owe the surviving family members monetary compensation.
+Your wrongful death claim can also give you an opportunity to exact justice in the form of financial compensation for less tangible losses such as companionship.

 A: According to the New Jersey Wrongful Death Act and Survival Statute, surviving family members of the deceased may be able to sue for wrongful death.
 These family members who can file a wrongful death claim include the following: